 - Will Waddell, Point Defiance Zoo and Aquarium

 - Lisette Waits, University of Idaho

-On May 24, 2016, Wolf Conservation Center, Animal Welfare Instatute, Center for Biological Diversity, Endangered Species Coalition, South Florida Wildlands Association, Wildearth GUrdians, and Wildlands Network file Emergency Petition to Revise Red Wolf's 10(j) Rule.
+On May 24, 2016, Wolf Conservation Center, Animal Welfare Institute, Center for Biological Diversity, Endangered Species Coalition, South Florida Wildlands Association, Wildearth Guardians, and Wildlands Network file Emergency Petition to Revise Red Wolf's 10(j) Rule.

 June 10, 2016, Population Viability Analysis –FINAL REPORT FOR U.S. FISH AND WILDLIFE SERVICE (USFWS)FEASIBILITY STUDY completed..